 Common Mistakes When Choosing Gloves

-- Buying gloves that are too light.
+- Buying gloves that are too light for regular training.

 To make your investment last longer, read our guide on how to clean boxing gloves